LeonLixyz/ViT-Local-Attention/README.md

 - Dropout: 0.1

 The only modification is in the attention mechanism, where we apply different local attention masks while keeping the core architecture unchanged.

+### Training Details

+We used cosine annealing learning rate scheduling with a peak learning rate of 0.0003 and 3% warmup steps.
+We trained all models for 50 epochs with batch size 64.

 ## Directory Structure